centreon/centreon-archived/doc/en/configuration_guide/advanced_configuration/macros.rst

 Custom macros
 *************

 Definition
 ==========

-Customised macros are macros defined by the user at the creation of a host or a service.
+Customized macros are macros defined by the user at the creation of a host or a service.
 They are used in check commands.
-Customised macros start with $_HOST for customised macros of hosts and by $_SERVICE for customised macros of services.
+Customized macros start with $_HOST for customized macros of hosts and by $_SERVICE for customized macros of services.

-There are several advantages to using customised macros instead of arguments:
+There are several advantages to using customized macros instead of arguments:

 * The function of the macro is defined in its name.
 The macro $_HOSTMOTDEPASSEINTRANET$ is easier to read than $ARG1$
 * The macros inherit models of hosts and of services, the hence it is possible to modify a single macro for a host or a service.
 On the other hand, the arguments all need to be redefined if a single argument is changed
-* The number of arguments is limited to 32, unlike customised macros which are unlimited
+* The number of arguments is limited to 32, unlike customized macros which are unlimited

 A macro of a host is used to define a variable that is specific to the host and which will not change regardless of the service questioned: host connection identifiers, a port of connection to a particular service, an SNMP community, etc.
 A macro of a service is used more to define settings specific to a service: a WARNING / CRITICAL threshold, a partition to be questioned, etc.